amirhessamdesign/Material-design-color-palette/README.md

 ## Customization
-Use sass file to create your custom class names sass file orgnized in three parts/steps
+Use sass file to create your custom class names sass file orgnized into three parts/steps

- 1. Defining all colors and turn the colors to varibales
+ 1. Defining all colors and turn the colors to variables
 ```
 $Red-500 : #F44336;
 ```
- 2. Turn color varibles to a color map
+ 2. Turn color variables to a color map
 ```
 $color-map: (
 	Red-50 : $Red-50
 )
 ```
- 3. Using map turn all colors to background-color, Color and border-color with same name
+ 3. Using map turn all colors to background-color, Color and border-color with the  same name
 ```
 @each $color-key, $color-var in $color-map {
 	.md-bg--#{$color-key} {